Best Mutual Funds? Since the bull market run started 9 years ago, how many mutual funds would you guess outperformed the

 If you are thinking 500, 200 or even 20, you are very wrong.
 In fact, not one single mutual fund has beaten the market since 2009.
 After pondering that fact, does that make you want to change what you invest in?
 Remember all those expensive, slickly produced TV and magazine ads boasting market beating ratings and top quartiles?
 You know, the ones that show an incredibly good looking, but aging couple walking hand in hand into the sunset on a deserted beach?
 They all are just so much bunk.
 The funds mentioned rarely quote performance beyond one or two short years.

 Not too long ago, the New York Times studied the performance of 2,862 actively managed domestic stock mutual funds since 2009.
 It carried out a simple quantitative analysis, looking at how many managers stayed in the top performance quartile every year.

-Their final conclusion: zero.
+ZERO was their final conclusion.
 It gets worse….
 It is very rare for a mutual fund manager to stay in the top quartile for more than one year.
 All too often, last year’s hero is this year’s goat, usually because they made some extreme one-sided bet that turned out to be a flash in the pan.
 The harsh lesson here is that investing with your foot on the gas pedal going 100 miles per hour and your eyes on the rearview mirror is certain to get you into a fatal crash.

 “It is possible that any one of these mutual funds will beat the market over the long term,” … “Some of them will do that.
 But the problem is that we don’t know which of them will do that in advance.”
 And that, in a nutshell, is the kernel of the argument for buying index funds.

 In their investigation, The NY Times did come across two mutual funds which did beat the S&P500 for five years.
 These small cap energy funds more than average amounts of risk to achieve these numbers and have since lost most of their money.